Safest Teeth Whiteners

 The safest ways to whiten your teeth explained

 Dentures are fake teeth that replace some or all of a patient’s missing natural teeth.
-Natural aging, untreated gum disease, facial injuries, and poor oral hygiene can result in tooth loss.
+Untreated gum disease, cavities, infection, and facial injuries can result in tooth loss.

 Dentures come in both removable and fixed forms.